Calendar Rules

 Motions

 Dispositive motions, including motions for dismissal or summary judgment, and other substantive motions may be adjourned once on consent of all parties, with a schedule for remaining briefing.
-Application for such adjournment may be made before the return date by stipulation emailed to chambers, or on the calendar call on the return date.
+Application for such adjournment may be made before the return date by stipulation emailed to chambers.
 If a stipulation is emailed to chambers, contact chambers to insure it was received and approved by the Judge.

 Conferences/Hearings

-Conferences and hearings will not be adjourned, except for good cause shown on application to the Court.
+Conferences and hearings will only be adjourned for good cause shown upon application to the Court.
 Conferences may not be adjourned more than once, unless there are extraordinary circumstances.
 Even on adjournment, the parties will be expected to address as many open matters as possible.
 Application for an adjournment may be made before the scheduled conference or hearing date by email to chambers with copies to all sides, showing good cause or extraordinary circumstances, as the case may be, as well as issues resolved, and the consent of all parties.
+Requests for adjournments of motions or conferences shall be made via a signed stip from all parties, if possible.
+The Stip shall be emailed to [email protected], [email protected] and [email protected].
+Applications for adjournments must include the case name, index number and date and time of the conference/hearing.

 NOTE OF ISSUE DATE